Mayor Crombie's State of the City

 Our EDO team helped her make the move to online sales and implement social media marketing and advertising.

-We helped people like Mona and her husband Sami, owners of Supermoon Japanese Style Cheesecakes, improve their social media presence and get 360 degree photos up online to attract new businesses.
+We helped people like Mona and her husband Sami, owners of Supermoon Japanese Style Cheesecakes, improve their social media presence and get photos up online to attract new sales.

 And people like Jeeta, owner of Unique Gems and Beauty Boutique, who with the help our EDO team is now adding ecommerce capabilities to her website, after the pandemic forced her to pivot away from the services she had traditionally provided, such as manicures, pedicures and facials.